grafana/sm-renovate/doc/automerge.md

 - This application needs to be given write permissions for its approvals to be valid.
 - We'd need to write the code for the approver scheduled workflow.
 - We'd need to propagate the approver workflow to all our repositories.

+## Decision

+To avoid making us entirely dependent on third-party tools, we decided to go with Proposal 2: A second application that will approve, through a workflow, PRs from renovate matching some baseline requirements.
+Combined with renovate's automerge functionality, which triggers GitHub's automerge functionality, this will make GitHub automerge the designated PRs if and only if all other requirements (such as CI/CD checks) are met.